 Dean's Achievement Award

 The School of Law offers a Dean's Achievement Award.
-The award is given each semester to the outstanding student in each course, chosen from among those with the highest grades.
+The award may be given each semester to the outstanding student in each course, chosen from among those with the highest grades.
 Seminars and courses offered only on the pass/fail basis are excluded.

 Order of Barristers